libre-informatique/EveConnector-Setup/README.md

 ## How to compile it ?

-Compile the script setup2.iss with Inno Setup Compiler
+Compile the script setup2.iss with [Inno Setup Compiler](https://www.kymoto.org/products/inno-script-studio)

 ## How to use it ?

-You can lauch the installer and follow the Wizard steps with the following optional options :
+You can launch the installer with the following optional parameters :

 * /VERYSILENT
 * /PROXY=myproxy:myport

+More available parameters here : http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline